First-Year Seminars and Clusters

 Fall semesters only

 First-year clusters include two or more courses grouped around a common theme.
-For example, one cluster includes three courses (Philosophy, Political Science, and Composition) that examine values, politics, and policy making in the United States.
 All the courses in all the clusters satisfy Hofstra graduation requirements.
 By taking a few courses with the same group of students, you'll make friends more quickly, form study groups, and come to feel at home on Hofstra's 240-acre campus.

 - Can all first-year students take seminars and clusters?